RoloEdits/Bingo/README.md

 - Spreadsheet: [OnlyOffice](https://www.onlyoffice.com/)
 - Markdown Reader: [MarkText](https://github.com/marktext/marktext).

-Note: If you are copying names directly from Discord, or just names in general contain non-ASCII charterers, then I would recommend you change a setting in MarkText to better handle UTF encoding.
+Note: If you are copying names directly from Discord, or just names in general contain non-ASCII characters, then I would recommend you change a setting in MarkText to better handle UTF encoding.

 `File` -> `Preferences` -> `Editor` -> `File Representation`